yesserhmidi3/ros2-learning-journey/templates/Python_ROS2/README.md

 In both publisher and subscriber templates:

 from std_msgs.msg import Int32

 msg = Int32()

-You can replace Int32 with any standard ROS2 message type:
+You can replace **Int32** with any standard ROS2 message type:

-Bool
+- Bool

-Float32
+- Float32

-Int16
+- Int16

-String
+- String

-Float32MultiArray
+- Float32MultiArray

-Any supported ROS2 message
+- Any supported ROS2 message

-If the type changes, update it everywhere the message appears.
+If the type changes, update it **everywhere the message appears**.

 ---